natashabatalha/PandExo/docs/installation_windows.rst

     python -m pip install -e ".[test]"
     python -m pytest tests/test_import.py -q

-Congrats on being persevering/stubborn enough to get PandExo to work on Windows!
-There are some example Jupyter notebooks to try in ``PandExo/notebooks``.
+PandExo is now ready to use.
+See the example Jupyter notebooks in ``PandExo/notebooks`` to get started.